aman-goel/tacas20ae/Readme.txt

 on what part of the paper is the experiment trying to evaluate.
 You need to press enter before and after running each experiment (as displayed by run.sh).

+The file avr/expected_results.zip contains the expected log of running run.sh (generated on TACAS 2020 VM).

 Thank you, and please let the authors know in the case of any difficulty.